Arctic & Antarctica

-For a land famed for its rugged natural wilderness, the Arctic has plenty to offer travellers.
-There are a great many archaeological sites from ancient Viking times for visitors to explore on the coasts of Greenland and eastern Canada, at ports such as Hvalsey and L'Anse Aux Meadows.
-Iceland's volcanic geology has produced a number of thermal springs and pools that serve as the countries chief attraction.
+The rugged coastlines of the Arctic are dotted with quaint, colourful lodges, imposing mountains and striking fjords.
+There are archaeological sites from ancient Viking times for visitors to explore on the coasts of Greenland and eastern Canada at ports such as Hvalsey and L'Anse Aux Meadows.
+Iceland's volcanic geology has produced a network of thermal springs and pools that are among the country's chief attractions.

-Most lines either run round trips from Ushuaia and Buenos Aires, or trips round the peninsular between Buenos Aires and Santiago, although Orion Expedition Cruises run their cruises from Australia and New Zealand.
-Some cruises to the region voyage from as far as Cape Town or Rio de Janeiro.
+Most lines either run round trips from Ushuaia and Buenos Aires, or cross the peninsula between Buenos Aires and Santiago.
+Other cruises strike out from Australia and New Zealand, or from as far as Cape Town or Rio.